 1. Make a budget

 With a clear budget, you’ll think more carefully about what you actually need, and this can help you to free up cash for the more important things.
-When life gets back to normal, what is it you most want to do?
+As life gets back to normal, what is it you most want to do?

 2. Cancel what you don’t need